longevityframework/longevity/getting-started/building.md

     EType[Uri],
     EType[UserProfile]))
 ```

-`SimblSubdomain` extends abstract class `Subdomain`, which is a
-kind of `Subdomain` that contains the core elements of your enterprise
-domain.

 We need to gather up all our `PTypes` into a `PTypePool`.
 We also
 create `ETypes` for our `Embeddables`, and gather them into an